Mid-Sentence

 Did I ask my patient what happened to Huey on the day of the assassination?
 Of course I did.
 Could I be transporting the man who accidentally shot Huey??
 Did he see, through the haze of gunfire, Weiss fire the fatal bullet?
 The former bodyguard had some things to say.
 As I worked, I soaked it all up like a bone-dry sponge tossed into a bucket of water.
 Every word.

 Suddenly, mid-sentence, he grew quiet.
 Then he coded.
 Normal sinus rhythm to V-Fib.
 Unexpected but not unprepared.
 I scrambled.
 One shock.
-Boom!
-And I had him back.
+Boom.
+I had him back.
 But boy was he pissed.

 So… just for the record, before the stories ceased and the electricity was transdermally delivered, the former bodyguard blamed Franklin D. Roosevelt.
 Not Weiss.
 Not himself or his fellow bodyguards.
-He said FDR knew Long was gonna win the presidency and was intent on not letting that happen.
-He did not explain exactly how FDR accomplished the grim feat, whether Dr. Weiss was an operative of FDR, encouraged in his anger by FDR operatives, or whether one of the bodyguards had acted in a similar role.
+He said FDR knew Long was gonna win the presidency and was determined not to let that happen.
+He did not explain exactly how FDR accomplished the grim feat.
+Perhaps he could not.
+Or perhaps, after fifty years, the story had become the shape he needed it to be.

 So there you have it.
 For what it’s worth, straight from the mouth of someone who was there.
 His words to my ears.